Cade Courtley

 Christopher "Cade" Courtley (born December 30, 1969) is a retired American television host and a former Navy SEAL.
 He was the host of Spike TV's and Discovery Channel's show Surviving Disaster and Sportsman Channel's America Unplugged.
 He was also the author of a book, entitled SEAL Survival Guide: A Navy SEAL's Secrets to Surviving Any Disaster.
+He also participated in USA Network's reality competition show, Combat Missions.